Air-operated double diaphragm pumps

 Look at the diagram of possible installations >>>

 The type of liquid, temperature and working environment are factors to be considered when deciding on the best choice of construction materials for the pump and its correct chemical compatibility.
-The table below gives some examples of the most commonly-used substances:
+Some examples are given in the following table:

 Look at the chemical compatibility chart >>>